Back to Blog

 Here is how my passive income broke down for the month:

-The total came to $740, which is a solid passive income figure regardless of what the stock market does.
+$740 in passive income regardless of what the stock market does.
 Building multiple income streams has been a key part of my strategy, and months like February show exactly why it matters.

 Broker Setup and Next Goals